mac1253/drupal-signage/README.md

 5. Click the Add button, next to the drop down.

-For this guide, we are assuming all displays will be a resolution at higheest 1920x1080, if you have a monitors high, use those dimensions
+For this guide, we are assuming all displays will be a resolution at highest 1920x1080, if you have a monitors high, use those dimensions

 6. In the width text box enter 1920 and in the height box enter 1080.
 Check the Allow upscaling box at your discretion